 External Drive - Get an external drive, maybe one of those one terabyte drives and start dragging everything important into it.

 Online Storage - Places like Outbox or Google Drive are a great place to keep some files, but keep in mind space there is limited or may cost you some extra cash if you want to expand your space to store all your documents, videos, pictures and much more.

+iCloud - Another online backup storage dedicated to Mac or Apple users and much more, again space is limited but you can always fork up more cash in order to get more space and not to have to worry about what you backed up.
 Overall, this is pretty drastic and can only be advised to use when your Mac is pretty much as responsive and as thick as molasses.
 So as much as possible avoid this option until it is absolutely, 100% needed.
 So let’s keep exploring possible options for you and your Mac.

 Rating: 4.7 / 5 (based on 106 ratings)

 Subscribe to our best deals and news about iMyMac apps.